 Clayton says she scrolled through her Instagram feed “and counted the pictures where I look happy and well-adjusted but was really struggling.
 I asked Twitter if they had similar pictures both because I’m nosey and to feel less alone, I guess.”

-“People rarely post pictures of themselves in the throes of panic and anxiety attacks or grieving at funerals.”
 The resulting collection of photos offers a few important reminders.
 First, far too often, we see other people shining on social media, and we assume that they, and everyone for that matter, are far happier than we are.
 They have more friends and better relationships.
 They’re more fulfilled by their jobs and definitely more successful.
 Their kids never act like insatiable devils, and they actually love their in-laws.

 This cycle is exhausting.
 It’s why studies continuously prove the damaging effects of social media on mental health, especially among young people.
 This influence is only amplified by the fact that it’s easy (and expected) to post fun, light experiences, but feels overbearing to share your experiences with the darker sides of life.
 Posting about depression, addiction, or eating disorders in an intellectual, abstract way looks woke.
 But discussing your personal darkness?
 Reel it in, girl.